 Open the case and locate the slot.
 It's likely already occupied by an existing Wi-Fi 5/6 or 6E adapter.
 If so, remove this adapter.
 Then, install the Intel BE200 into the slot and connect the antenna wires accordingly.

-B. On a desktop computer wihtout a Wi-Fi M.2 slot
+B. On a desktop computer with a PCIe slot

-Older desktop computers tend not to have a Wi-Fi M.2 slot.
-But all will have a PCIe slot on its motherboard -- if yours doesn't, it's way too old.
+Many desktop computers do not have a Wi-Fi M.2 slot.
+But all will have a PCIe slot on their motherboard—if yours doesn't, it's way too old.

-For a machine like this, you must first attach the Intel BE200 adapter to the PCIe-to-NGFF adapter you've purchased to form a Wi-Fi 7 PCIe card.
+To use a PCIe slot for the upgrade, you must first attach the Intel BE200 adapter to the PCIe-to-NGFF adapter to form a Wi-Fi 7 PCIe card.
 Now install this card into the machine's PCIe slot.
 Any slot will do, though you only need the shortest one.

-And that's it, now close the computer backup.
+And that's it, now close the computer's cover.

 3. Install the software driver

-Turn the computer backup and, if you haven't done so, install the software driver you downloaded in step #1.
+Turn the computer back on and, if you haven't already, install the software driver you downloaded in step #1.

-You can download the driver of the Intel BE200 via Windows Update, but that's only possible when the computer has another network card.
+You can download the Intel BE200 driver via Windows Update, but that's only possible when the computer has another way to connect to the Internet, such as another network card.

 Connect your new Wi-Fi card to your Wi-Fi 7 network, and mission accomplished!
-You've got yourself the first true Wi-Fi 7 connection.
-Well, sort of.
+You've got yourself the first genuine Wi-Fi 7 connection.

 Intel BE200 Wi-Fi 7 Chip's Rating